 History and Architecture

 All Saints Church, Thornton Hough was consecrated on the 5th May 1868 by the then Lord Bishop of Chester (The Right Rev. William Jacobson D.D.)
-It is of Gothic design of the 13th century with a tower and spire approx. 120 feet high.
+It is of Gothic design of the 13th century with a tower and spire approximately 120 feet high.

-The Church, Vicarage, School (now the Parish Hall) and School House together with the School and School House at Raby were a gift from Joseph Hirst, a wealthy woollen mill owner from Wilshaw, near Huddersfield in Yorkshire where he had already built the church of St. Mary the Virgin five years earlier.
+The Church, Vicarage, School (now the Parish Hall) and School House, together with the School and School House at Raby, were a gift from Joseph Hirst, a wealthy woollen mill owner from Wilshaw, near Huddersfield in Yorkshire where he had already built the church of St. Mary the Virgin five years earlier.

 Joseph Hirst had married Eleanor Ramsey from Chester in 1831 when he was aged 26 and had purchased Springfield House (now Thornton House) which he used as a retreat to recuperate from the strains of business.

 On 15th January 1866 Joseph Hirst purchased farmland from James Houghton, a merchant for £600.
 The construction of the church and the adjoining vicarage and school took a little over twelve months, the foundation stone having been laid by Joseph Hirst in March 1867.
 The church was designed by John Kirk & Sons, Architects of Huddersfield and the work was carried out by John Moorehouse and his six sons who were all masons from Meltham, near Huddersfield.
 The cost of the entire work was about £8,500 excluding the cost of the ground.